Our knowledge of orthopaedics. Your best health.

 X-rays.
 X-rays visualize bones and will show whether a lumbar vertebra has slipped forward.
 They will also show changes that occur with aging, such as loss of disk height or bone spurs.

 Magnetic resonance imaging (MRI).
-MRI scans create better images than X-rays of soft tissues, such as muscles, disks, nerves, and the spinal cord.
-They can show the slippage in more detail and whether any of the nerves are pinched.
+MRI scans provide images of soft tissues, such as muscles, disks, nerves, and the spinal cord.
+They can show the vertebra slippage in more detail and whether any of the nerves are pinched.

 Treatment